The Risks of Using Outdated Operating Systems in Small Business Networks

 Once you have prepared your computer for the OS update, you will be ready to start the updating process.
 Here are the simple steps to take:

 If installing an entirely new MacOS, you will need to go to the App Store using your Mac.
-Select the operating system you wish to download, check the hardware requirements and if your machine meets them, begin downloading the system software.
+Select the operating system you wish to download and check the hardware requirements.
+If your machine meets them, begin downloading the system software.
 The software will guide you through the installation process.

 If you are uncertain about installing updates yourself, you should consider engaging professional business IT services.
+Your IT technician can install updates and perform other system maintenance on your computers and other tech devices.
 Updates are important.
 Many contain security patches and new program features.
-As long as your computer meets the installation requirements, you should update your operating system when new versions are released to keep your computer operating securely and at peak performance.
+If your computer meets the installation requirements, you should update your operating system as soon as new versions are released to keep your computer operating securely and at peak performance.
+Ask your technician to have updates install automatically, when possible.
+Contact your IT professional for more comprehensive business IT solutions and guidance for operating system updates.